 In a Pikes Peak Ascent competition full of distinguished runners, Windy Creek, Colo. native Rickey Gates, 31, the men’s runner-up on Saturday, stood out for both his achievements and his unusual racing experiences.

-The 2008 U.S. champion in trail running and mountain running and five-time member of…Continue
+The 2008 U.S. champion in trail running and mountain running and five-time member of the national mountain running team (2006-10) holds the distinction of…Continue

 Added by Joe Paisley on August 18, 2012 at 2:30pm — No Comments

 Jason Delaney felt the joy of victory.
 He already knew the pain of running the 2012 Pikes Peak Ascent all too well.